 Why We Choose Belief or Unbelief

-9 But they did not listen, and Manasseh led them astray to do more evil than the nations had done whom the Lord destroyed before the people of Israel.
-II Kings 21:9
+But they did not listen, and Manasseh led them astray to do more evil than the nations had done whom the Lord destroyed before the people of Israel.
+2 Kings 21:9

 People choose to believe or not believe, but without the work of the Spirit in a person’s heart there will be no inclination to believe.

-Today’s reading demonstrates these ups and downs.
+Today’s reading demonstrates the ups and downs of the kings of Israel and Judah.
 Hezekiah had led Judah in a period of faithfulness like none before him.
 We also read about Josiah who repaired the temple, rediscovered the book of the law, and led the nation to revival.
 But in between these two godly kings was Manasseh who had the longest and worst reign in the history of Judah.
 He led the people to do more evil than the Canaanite nations that God had judged and destroyed under Joshua.
 How do these things happen?
-How does a great and godly king (Hezekiah) have such a wicked son (Manasseh)?
+Why would a great and godly king (Hezekiah) have such a wicked son (Manasseh)?
 How does such a wicked king (Manasseh) father such a godly son (Josiah)?

 To whom will you go?
 Jesus’ words either comfort or repel you.
-If you believe, you may be sure it is the drawing of the Father and the life-giving ministry of the Spirit as you consider Jesus.
+If you believe, you may be sure it is the drawing of the Father and the life-giving ministry of the Spirit.
 If you do not believe, but are troubled by your unbelief, that, too, is the work of God in you.
 Call to Him for faith to believe and grace to repent of your sins and come to the Bread of Life.
-You are not controlled by your family history and outward environment either for good or bad.
+You are not controlled by your family history or outward circumstances either for good or bad.
 Your choice reflects your heart.
-May God give us His Spirit so that we may believe!
+May God give us His Spirit so that we can believe!